angeline-messenger/.github/profile/README.md

 # AngeLine
 ## The text-messenger of God.
-AngeLine is an entirely query-based SMS/MMS messaging service for Biblical scripture.
+AngeLine is an entirely query-based SMS/MMS messaging service for instant Biblical scripture.
 Supported requests include:
 - Books (URLs)
-- Chapters (under 1600 chars)
+- Chapters (under 1600 characters)
 - Verses (Individual and ranges)
 - Translations (See below)